Skip to content

 Who I’ve supported

-Most of my work is with small teams doing real-world community work — people who need systems that are practical, affordable, and actually usable.
+Most of my work is with small teams doing community work: people who need systems that are practical, affordable, and usable.

 Types of clients